Commercial aviation: History

 Aviation technology emerged during World War I. Aviation between the World Wars saw the development of the first commercial flights.
 The major players in the early aviation industry were Britain, France, the United States, and the Soviet Union.
 Post-war aviation saw the rapid expansion of commercial operations around the world.

 Europe

 Britain

 Five airlines were established in the United Kingdom between 1916 and 1922.
 The first of these was Aircraft Transport and Travel (AT&T), which operated the world's first regular scheduled international flight for passengers in 1919.

 The first commercial jet airliner to fly was the British de Havilland DH.106 Comet.
 By 1952, the British state airline British Overseas Airways Corporation had introduced the Comet into scheduled service.
-While a technical achievement, the plane suffered a series of highly public failures, including the crashing of BOAC Flight 781 and South African Airways Flight 201.
+While a technical achievement, the plane suffered a series of highly public failures, including the crashes of BOAC Flight 781 and South African Airways Flight 201.
 The Comet 4 was introduced in 1958.
 The first successful service, from October 1958, was London–New York City, which became the typical jet set route.